 12. Produce and advertise engaging content for the top of your funnel

 According to a report from Semrush, “how to” guides, landing pages, infographics, checklists, and ebooks are the most effective top-of-funnel content to draw traffic to your website from potential customers.
-If you would like to dive into this topic even further, check out the following SaaS growth marketing agency.

 In addition, use social media platforms like Facebook and Twitter to promote and share your content with your target audience.
+Social media marketing is highly effective at targeting the younger generations, and pairing up with SaaS marketers and influencers can vastly improve reach.

 For more top-of-the-funnel content ideas, check out the image below courtesy of Semrush.